pnnv/notes/Untitled.md

 - [ ] first non repeating char in a string
 - [ ] segragate 0, 1, 2 without using extraspace
 - [ ] sort a queue, without using extra space
+- [ ] there's a stream of numbers incoming and at any point, we need to determine the median of those numbers.